acmoles/portfolio/portfolio/projects/toucan-research.md

 ###  The challenge

 Establish to what extent digital content linked to the trial box can increase activation rate.
-Estimate the costs and benefits of producing more digital content.
+Estimate the costs and benefits of producing further digital content.

 </template>